 5. What should every foodie try in Greece?

 Something seasonal that they wouldn’t find at home.
-So in the summer, this might be an octopus with pureed fava.
-In the fall, the moustokouloura (spice cookies flavoured with grape molasses) is a special treat.
+So in the summer this might be octopus with pureed fava.
+In the fall, the moustokouloura (spice cookies flavored with grape molasses) are a special treat.
 In the winter there’s soothing goat or chickpea soup.
 And in the spring, the vegan Lenten dishes like hortopita (greens pie), prasorizo (leek pilaf) and fasolada (bean soup) are healthy as well as delicious.

 Finally, food lovers shouldn’t leave Greece without sampling its excellent wines, especially those from Nemea, Naoussa and Santorini.

 6. What is your dream destination regarding food in Greece?

 I still haven’t visited Crete and have heard wonderful things about its food, history and culture.
 I love dakos, the traditional Cretan salad of tomatoes and barley rusks and would love to try one in its proper location.

 7. You have two beautiful girls.
 What’s your go-to kid-friendly recipe and do you have any advice/ tip for parents on weaning?

 I mostly cook Greek food at home because it includes a lot of vegetables and flavors that are pleasing to all ages.
 A recipe I keep going back to when I’m cooking for kids is kimadopita or ground beef pie.
 The recipe I use features a cheesy, meat mixture enclosed in a wheat dough that few adults and kids can resist.
 In terms of weaning tips, something that worked well for me was introducing vegetables early on and sticking with it.
 So even if my oldest didn’t like peas, I’d keep serving them to her, maybe trying some different preparations, until she learned to like them.
 Now she gladly eats many types of vegetables.

 8. If you had to share one kids favourite Greek recipe with us, what would you choose?